Sunday, February 8, 2009

 A car is shown again.
 This time the design is much more compact and modern, showing the evolution of the machine.

-Again, patriotism is clearly depicted as the car is draped with union flags
+Again, patriotism is clearly depicted as the car is draped with union flags.

 The next section we see shows an asian couple walking past a Television store.
 The woman is wearing a sari and the couple both look like they're new to the surroundings.
 This tells the audience of the advertisment that we have now reached a time when immigration to Britain was common.